samrullo/family-spending-djrest/docs/django_with_nginx.md

 I iniate a system service called ```family_spending.service``` which starts uwsgi server and listens on a socket

 You can see that the service executes uwsgi command and uses uwsgi.ini file for configs.
-This in turn starts uwsgi server that listens to nginx reverse proxied web requests, processes them as djnago would have dones and pass them back to nginx web server.
+This in turn starts uwsgi server that listens to nginx reverse proxied web requests, processes them as djnago would have done and pass them back to nginx web server.

 ```ini
 [Unit]